ibm-cloud-docs/account/account-types.md

 With a Pay-As-You-Go account, you can create multiple resource groups to easily manage quota and view billing usage for a set of resources.

 You're eligible for free runtime and service allowances.
-If you use more than the free allowance, you'll receive a monthly {{site.data.keyword.Bluemix_notm}} invoice.
-The invoice will be in United States dollars (USD) and will detail your resource charges.
+If you use more than the free allowance, you receive a monthly {{site.data.keyword.Bluemix_notm}} invoice.
+The invoice will be in United States dollars (USD) and details your resource charges.

 In many countries and regions, you can sign up for a Pay-As-You-Go account from the {{site.data.keyword.Bluemix_notm}} console.
 After you provide your billing and credit card information, accept the terms and conditions, and submit your account request.
 Then, your credit card will be validated.
 A confirmation email of the account information is also sent.
 A few minutes after you receive the confirmation email, you can return to the console to continue building your apps.

-If your online request can't be processed for your country or region, contact {{site.data.keyword.Bluemix_notm}} Sales by using the link listed on the
+If your online request can't be processed for your country or region, contact {{site.data.keyword.Bluemix_notm}} Sales by using the link that is listed on the
 [{{site.data.keyword.Bluemix_notm}} Support ![External link icon](../icons/launch-glyph.svg)](http://ibm.biz/bluemixsupport){: new_window} page.

 You can convert your Pay-As-You-Go account to a Subscription account at any time.
-Contact {{site.data.keyword.Bluemix_notm}} Sales by using the link listed on the
+Contact {{site.data.keyword.Bluemix_notm}} Sales by using the link that is listed on the
 [{{site.data.keyword.Bluemix_notm}} Support ![External link icon](../icons/launch-glyph.svg)](http://ibm.biz/bluemixsupport){: new_window} page.

 ### Subscription account